Nginx Web server

 In a redirect the URL changes but in a rewrite the URL remains the same but different content is served.

-directive is outside thelocation
+rewritedirective is outside thelocationcontext

 Last updated: 2022-11-05